PlanetNamekTech/Island_Lyfe_v2/README.md

  A review site for entire islands!
  Might be expanded for beaches in the future.

+ * Cluster Map is not accurate, seed data was used for some "islands" to populate.

  ## Map Settings :
  ```
 container: 'map',